Skip to main content

 Why we publish the code

 We publish because financial services that affect people's money should be inspectable.
 We publish because regulators should be able to see how AI handles client data.
 We publish because clients should be able to verify what we built.
-We publish because other independent firms benefit when the foundation is shared, instead of every firm rebuilding the same compliance scaffolding from scratch.
+Code that anyone can read is code anyone can check — which is the whole point of "verify, don't trust."

 What we publish is the foundation.
 What we don't publish is the judgment we apply to it.
 Our specific advice to specific clients is not in the public repos.
 Our firm-internal client data is not in the public repos.
 Our deployment configs, signing keys, and vendor credentials are not in the public repos.
 We compete on judgment, accountability, and relationships — not on whether our PII scanner is more secret than the firm down the street.